 Potential risk to the Grand Canal was considered to be low to moderate given that canals are generally lined with impermeable materials which would prevent the migration of NAPL into the canal from groundwater.
-A low to moderate risk was identified to the nearby Poddle River via potential migration of cable fluid along preferential pathways (such as surface water drains and existing underground services) and groundwater.
-In addition, potential impact to the deeper groundwater aquifer was considered to be low to moderate due to the geology beneath the site.
+In addition, potential impact to the deeper groundwater aquifer and other nearby surface water bodies was considered to be low to moderate due to the geology beneath the site and likely dilution at the receptor respectively.

-Risks associated with other potential source-pathway-receptor linkages were considered to be low.
+Risks associated with other potential source-pathway-receptor (SPR) linkages were considered to be low.